Chief ministership of Devendra Fadnavis

 The first chief ministership of Devendra Fadnavis commenced on 31 October 2014 and concluded on 12 November 2019, making him the 18th chief minister of Maharashtra.
 Fadnavis was sworn in by the then governor, C. Vidyasagar Rao.
 His second term started on 23 November 2019 to end on 28 November 2019, sworn in by the then governor, Bhagat Singh Koshyari with Ajit Pawar as his deputy.
 His second term ended after the 2019 Maharashtra political crisis.
 A member of the Maha Yuti alliance, he served as Deputy Chief Minister of Maharashtra with Ajit Pawar under Eknath Shinde after the 2022 Maharashtra political crisis.
-He is currently serving as the chief minister, sworn in by the current governor, C. P. Radhakrishnan on 5 December 2024 for a third term with Eknath Shinde and Ajit Pawar as his deputies.
+He is currently serving as the chief minister, sworn in by the then governor, C. P. Radhakrishnan on 5 December 2024 for a third term with Eknath Shinde and Ajit Pawar as his deputies.

 First term

 Fadnavis took over as the legislative party leader after winning a vote by the BJP MLAs in the presence of the party's central observers, Union Home minister Rajnath Singh and the party's National General Secretary Jagat Prakash Nadda after being elected to the position.
 As the leader of the largest party in Maharashtra state assembly, Fadnavis was appointed as the chief minister of Maharashtra on 31 October 2014.
 His government won a confidence motion by voice vote on 12 November 2014 allowing it to govern.